50KB Target

 Compress any image to under 50KB entirely in your browser.
-A 50KB limit is one of the most common size requirements on government portals, scholarship forms and official ID submissions across the world.
+One of the most common size requirements for government portals, scholarship forms, and official submissions.

 KB